 Erie Arts & Culture administers grants annually to support projects and programs facilitated by nonprofit organizations in the region.
 Funding support for our grantmaking operations come from two primary sources, the Pennsylvania Council on the Arts (PCA) and distributions from the Erie Arts Endowment.
 Applications for each grant program are accepted at different times throughout the calendar year.
 Applications are reviewed and scored by a volunteer panel who take into consideration the quality of the project design, proposed community engagement and projected impact, and how the project will be managed.

-Who May Apply: Nonprofit organizations whose mission and artistic work are rooted in and reflective of BIPOC (Black, Indigenous and People of Color) art, culture, history and heritage.
-Additionally, the applicant's programs and staff are representative of those communities.
+The Preserving Diverse Cultures (PDC) Division supports the creation, development and stabilization of organizations, programs and projects whose mission and artistic work are deeply rooted in and reflective of the perspectives of Black, Indigenous, and People of Color (BIPOC).
+Additionally, the applicant's programs and staff are representative of BIPOC communities.

 A DipJar is a portable donation tool designed specifically for non-profits.
 The DipJar allows donors to “dip” their credit card into the mobile electronic card reader; enabling one-step collection that is quick and easy.
 Each DipJar can be set to a dollar amount of your choosing, with a minimum of $3 and a maximum of $1,000 per dip.
 DipJars do not require wifi and the devices keep financial information safe and secure.